George McConnell

 George McConnell is an American singer from Vicksburg, Mississippi.
-He played for the bands Widespread Panic, Kudzu Kings, and Beanland.
+He has played for the bands Widespread Panic, Kudzu Kings, and Beanland.

 History

 George McConnell attended the University of Mississippi, where he was in the Sigma Alpha Epsilon fraternity.

-McConnell co-founded the band Beanland in Oxford, Mississippi in 1985 with guitarist Bill McCorry.
+In 1985, McConnell co-founded the band Beanland in Oxford, Mississippi with guitarist, Bill McCorry.
 After some early shuffling, the band's line-up comprised McConnell and McCrory on guitar, John Hermann on keyboards, Ron Lewis on bass, and Harry Peel on drums.
-The band recorded their self-titled debut album in 1991 and toured extensively around the south and southwest, playing blues-oriented rock as part of the nascent early 1990's Jam band renaissance.
+The band recorded their self-titled debut album in 1991 and toured extensively around the south and southwest, playing blues-oriented rock as part of the nascent early 1990s Jam band renaissance.

 McConnell went on to play for several years in the country rock band Kudzu Kings, eventually leaving to devote his time to opening a guitar store in Oxford Square in Oxford, Mississippi.

 In 2002, following Widespread Panic guitarist Michael Houser's diagnosis of pancreatic cancer, McConnell and saxophone player Randall Bramblett were asked to accompany the band on their summer tour.
 Initially, McConnell sat in for a few songs per show to support Houser's playing, however, when Houser was unable to complete the tour, McConnell filled in as the lead guitarist.
 McConnell was named as the new lead guitarist in the band following Houser's death in August 2002.

 McConnell served as Widespread Panic's lead guitarist from 2002 to 2006, recording two studio albums and three live albums with the band.
 His last show with the band was on July 30, 2006, in St. Louis, Missouri.

-In 2008, McConnell began performing with a new band: George McConnell & The Nonchalants, releasing songs exclusive to a website that he hosted which were meant to feel nostalgic.

-In 2012, George McConnell was asked to fill in for guitarist John Neff for a series of year-end shows for the Drive-By Truckers.